Python-World/Python_and_the_Web/Scripts/Miscellaneous/JSONtoExcel/README.md

-# Python script that provides the download and upload speed of your Wifi
+# Python script that converts JSON file to Excel (xlsx) file.
 A Python script that converts JSON file to Excel (xlsx) file.

 ### Prerequisites